genner-lab/meta-fish-lib/README.md

 # create NCBI API key (this is ignored by git)
 # substitute the 'my-ncbi-key' part for your actual key obtained from NCBI
 echo 'ncbi.key <- "my-ncbi-key"' > assets/ncbi-key.R

+# check the genbank versions remotely (github), locally (your machine), and on genbank itself
+# you can update if the remote or local versions are behind genbank
+scripts/check-genbank.R

 # search GenBank - takes just over two hours
 # argument one [assets/species-table.csv] is the list of species to search for